Dispatch's Second Chance (and The Game Awards Predictions)

 what was the other big debut?
 Oh, Blueprints.

-I was also saying you don't need to show up.
-Like, it's not like local thunk showed up for the Boatro nod.
+I would also say you don't need to show up.
+Like, it's not like local thunk showed up for the Blattro nod.

 Was he?
 He was there.